f32c/f32c/rtl/proj/altera/reverseu16/xram_sdram_vector/README.md

 # USB-serial VNC2 firmware and JTAG

-After uploading the bitstream, if usb-serial port will not enumerate or erratically attaches and detaches, unplug 10-pin JTAG cable.
-This is known issue with STM32 based USB Blaster clone.
+After uploading the bitstream, if usb-serial port will not enumerate or erratically appear and disappear, unplug 10-pin JTAG cable.
+This is known issue with STM32 and Cypress based USB Blaster clones.
-Cypress CYC68013A based USB Blaster clone is OK, it doesn't affect USB serial with JTAG cable.

 USB serial firmware doesn't support serial break, so to upload new arduino sketch, reverse-u16 needs to be